tei187/github-discord-webhook/docs/extending.md

     public function validateSignature(): bool {
         // implement your signature validation logic here if needed return true; // or false based on validation
     }

+    // additionally, if your service/platform supports repository and branch use:
+    // (only if you plan to use repository/branch filtering per profile)

+    public function getRepositoryName(): ?string {
+        // implement your logic to extract repository name from payload if needed return null; // or the repository name
+    }

+    public function getRepositoryBranch(): ?string {
+        // implement your logic to extract repository platform from payload if needed return null; // or the repository platform
+    }
 }
 ```